 In concert with division chairs, academic program coordinators (APC) and department heads (DH) are responsible for course scheduling, hiring and supervision of adjuncts, coordination of learning outcomes assessment, handling of student complaints, and preparation of the annual AREs.
-Their reassigned time will be based on considerations such as the following, summarized in the chart below:
+Their stipends (stipends may be exchanged for reassigned time dollar for dollar) will be based on considerations such as the following, summarized in the chart below:

 |Very small <10 sections/semester||IS or leadership credit|

 |Very large >120 sections/semester||$4000 annual stipend|

 |Very small < 10 sections/semester||X and/or||X and/or||X and/or||$1000 annual stipend|

 |Small <20 sections/semester||X and/or||X and/or||X and/or||$2000 annual stipend|